Claire-Fisher/colour-theory-ms1/README.md

     - Firefox
     - Safari

+  - I used the Chrome developer tools to simulate different screen sizes/devices from 320 px up to 1700px in width.

   - I used a Chrome extension to check my site for spelling errors.
 [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related)

 - **Validator Testing**